bjcull/bjcull.github.com/_posts/2017-05-30-enable-entity-framework-core-migrations-visual-studio-2017.md

         <PackageReference Include="Microsoft.EntityFrameworkCore.SqlServer" Version="1.1.2" />
     </ItemGroup>

-**Note: Use the latest versions available to you at the current time.**
+Note: Use the latest versions available to you at the current time.

 These three packages add support for ASP.NET Identity using Entity Framework, EF Migrations tooling and EF SQL Server support respectively.

-3. (Optional) Would you prefer to use the dotnet cli to create migrations? (like me)
+**3. (Optional) Would you prefer to use the dotnet cli to create migrations? (like me)**

 Add the following code to your data project file (Right click project > "Edit [ProjectName]").